leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-diagnosis_investigations-retina
 - How is diabetic retinopathy diagnosed?
+- how is a diagnosis of diabetic eye disease made
+- how to confirm i have diabetic eye disease
+- how does the eye doctor know i have diabetes eye
 - What investigations are there for diabetic retinopathy?
 - Can we screen for diabetic retinopathy?
 - I am newly diagnosed with diabetes, do I have diabetic retinopathy?